Complex/multiple disabilities specialist

 M.S.Ed.
 University of Kansas, 1999

 I have spent my entire career teaching students with multiple and complex disabilities.
 I spent my first two years commuting from El Dorado to Newton.
-In 1996 I was offerred a position at Augusta Middle School and have been here ever since.
+In 1996 I was offerred a position at Augusta Middle School and was there until moving the Augusta High School in 2019.
 I have had the privilege to work with a phenomenal group of students who have taught me more than I ever thought I needed to know.
 It is a distinct honor to be able to work with these students and their families so closely for some many years.

 My husband, who teaches for Circle USD 375, and I have three beautiful children.